Causal Emotion Recognition in Conversation: Context Saturation and Discourse-Marker Evidence

 We evaluate on two emotion taxonomies commonly used in the literature.
 The 4-way classification task considers angry (1,103 utterances, 19.9\%), happy (1,636, 29.6\%), sad (1,084, 19.6\%), and neutral (1,708, 30.9\%) emotions, where the excited category is merged into happy (Figure~\ref{fig:dataset}c).
 The 6-way task extends this to include excited (1,041, 14.1\%) and frustrated (1,849, 25.1\%) as separate categories (Figure~\ref{fig:dataset}d).
-We use weighted F1-score as our primary metric to account for class imbalance inherent in conversational emotion data.
-We supplement this with class-wise F1 scores and confusion matrices for detailed error analysis.
+We use weighted F1-score as our primary metric to account for class imbalance inherent in conversational emotion data, and we also report class-wise F1 scores and confusion matrices for error analysis.